On non-connected pointed Hopf algebras of dimension 16 in characteristic 2: On pointed Hopf algebras of dimension

-Similar to the proof of Case (a), the Hopf algebras from different items are pairwise non-isomorphic. \end{proof} \begin{rmk} In Theorem \ref{thm:p4-x1y0z0}, there are six infinite families of Hopf algebras of dimension $p^4$, which constitute new examples of Hopf algebras.
+\begin{rmk} In Theorem \ref{thm:p4-x1y0z0}, there are six infinite families of Hopf algebras of dimension $p^4$, which constitute new examples of Hopf algebras.
 Moreover, the Hopf algebras described in $(1)$--$(2)$, $(6)$--$(8)$, $(13)$--$(18)$, $(22)$--$(23)$, $(25)$--$(27)$, $(31)$--$(35)$ are not tensor product Hopf algebras and constitute new examples of non-commutative and non-cocommutative pointed Hopf algebras.
 In particular, up to isomorphism, there are infinitely many Hopf algebras of dimension $p^4$ that are generated by group-like elements and skew-primitive elements. \end{rmk}

 \begin{lem} Let $p$ be a prime number and $\Char\K=p$.
 Let $H$ be a pointed Hopf algebra over $\K$ of dimension $p^4$.
 Assume that $\gr H=\K[g,x,y,z]/(g^p-1,x^p,y^p,z^p)$ with $g\in\G(H)$, $x,y\in\Pp_{1,g}(H)$ and $z\in\Pp(H)$.
 Then the defining relations of $H$ have the following form